Get an Instant Quote For Probate/Executor Insurance

 What is house insurance during probate?

-Probate is the process in which you (as executor of a will) are granted authority and legal right to deal with a deceased person’s estate – that is to say, receive and make payments in the name of that estate.
+Probate is the process by which you (as executor of a will) are granted the authority and legal right to deal with a deceased person’s estate.
+That is to say, you can receive and make payments in the name of that estate.

-If the estate is especially small – say, less than £5,000 in value – probate is unlikely to be needed, but if it is greater, probate may become a more involved process and take a relatively long time to conclude.
+If the estate is especially small – say, less than £5,000 in value – probate is unlikely to be needed.
+However, if it is greater, probate may become a more involved process and could take a relatively long time to conclude.

-One of the reasons for this, and the reason why many estates involve considerably greater value, is because of the deceased’s ownership of such a major asset as property – the home they lived in, for example.
+One of the reasons for this, and the reason why many estates involve considerably greater value, is because of the deceased’s ownership of a property – the home they lived in, for example.

-When someone dies, they leave behind an estate – all their possessions and belongings, whether these are relatively modest or include such valuable items as investments, savings and the home in which they lived.
+When someone dies, they leave behind an estate.
+This is all their possessions and belongings, whether these are relatively modest or include valuable items like investments, savings and the home in which they lived.

 Included in these responsibilities is the safeguarding of any property in the estate – most commonly the home in which the deceased once lived.
 The appropriate protection for such property, of course, is home insurance.